desmond-git/arch-install-btrfs/README.md

 # arch-install-btrfs

-Arch Linux Btrfs installation script
+Use this sample script to create your own unattended Btrfs installation script for Arch Linux.